Republic of Ireland national under-21 football team: 2025

+2026

 Staff

 The Under-21s' management team includes:

 Players

 Current squad

-Players born on or after 1 January 2002 are eligible for the 2025 UEFA European Under-21 Championship.
+Players born on or after 1 January 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-The following players were called up for the Friendly against Iceland U-21 on 29 March 2023.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification fixtures against England and Andorra on 14 and 18 November 2025.

-Caps and goals updated as of 27 September 2022, after the game vs Israel.
+Caps and goals updated as of 18 November 2025, after the game vs Andorra.

 Recent call-ups

-The following players have also been called up to the Republic of Ireland under-21 squad in the last 12 months and remain eligible:
+The following players have also been called up to the Republic of Ireland under-21 squad and remain eligible: